ailisc97/Milestone_Project_2/README.md

 ### Limitations
 The biggest limitation I faced is that when playing the Pong game the ball seems to get stuck on the computer paddle.
 This is most likely something to do with the y-axis positioning.
 I did play around with this but I had no luck.
 Once this happens the game can be restarted by hitting the refresh button on the browser.

-Another limitation I faced is that then the page is in the browser you can to select the src folder, then the game and the pages work.

 A small limitation was getting a net on the game to work, it was more of a cosmetic choice that I could have liked to have.

 In the Form on result.html the details that are put into the form dont automatically delete.
 There is also no way to see if the email was sent out, no confirmation.